MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-capacity-planning.md

 > [!NOTE]
 > -   The ATA Center can handle an aggregated maximum of 400,000 frames per second (FPS) from all the monitored domain controllers.
 > -   The amounts of storage dictated here are net values, you should always account for future growth and to make sure that the disk the database resides on has at least 20% of free space.
 > -   If your free space reaches a minimum of either 20% or 100 GB, the oldest collection of data will be deleted.
-This will continue to occur until either only two days of data or either 5% or 50 GB of free space remains at which point data collection will stop working.
+This will continue to occur until 5% or 50 GB of free space remains at which point data collection will stop working.
 > -   The storage latency for read and write activities should be below 10 ms.
 > -   The ratio between read and write activities is approximately 1:3 below 100,000 packets-per-second and 1:6 above 100,000 packets-per-second.
+> -   When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.
+> -   For optimal performance, set the **Power Option** of the ATA Center to **High Performance**.<br>
+> -   When working on a physical server, the ATA database necessitates that you **disable** Non-uniform memory access (NUMA) in the BIOS.
+Your system may refer to NUMA as Node Interleaving, in which case you will have to **enable** Node Interleaving in order to disable NUMA.
+See your BIOS documentation for more information.
+Note that this is not relevant when the ATA Center is running on a virtual server.
 ## Choosing the right gateway type for your deployment
 In an ATA deployment any combination of the ATA Gateway types is supported: